-Elizabeth Morley is an author-illustrator of books for children aged seven to eleven.
+Elizabeth Morley is an author-illustrator of fiction for children aged seven to eleven.
 Her stories are set in a parallel world populated by hedgehogs which nevertheless closely resembles our own.
-They are fast-paced, witty, full of twists and turns, and packed with illustrations on nearly every page.
+They are fast-paced, witty, full of twists and turns, and packed with colour illustrations on nearly every page.

 Elizabeth wrote and illustrated her first hedgehog story when she was aged eleven herself - inspired by the family of hedgehogs who had taken up residence in her garden.
 Many years later, she returned to the theme to entertain a friend - a grown-up who remained young at heart.

 Thus Snipper was born - secret agent and hedgehog hero of Let Sleeping Hedgehogs Spy and of Hedgehogs from Outer Space (as well as of others yet to come).
 Elizabeth's first published book, however, was Where Hedgehogs Dare, which features Snipper's great-grandmother, Snippette, when still a youthful and very daring hedgehog.
-Elizabeth is currently working on her fourth book, which is about the murky world of smuggling in late eighteenth century England.
+Elizabeth's latest book, The Smugglers of Hog's Head Bay, takes the reader back further still, to the 1770s - an age of sail, smuggling and revolution.
+Set on the 'Isle of Needles' (based on the Isle of Wight), The Smugglers of Hog's Head Bay features another of Snipper's ancestors, Hoglinda, as she finds herself drawn into her cousin's murky world.

-While these stories were written for children, both parents and teachers may be pleased to note that Snipper and Snippette remain popular with grown-up readers, too!
+While these stories were written for children, both parents and teachers may be pleased to note that Snipper, Snippette and Hoglinda are also popular with grown-up readers!

-Visit Vimeo to hear excerpts from Elizabeth's three books, read by the author and set to her own music:
+Visit Vimeo to watch Elizabeth's four book trailers - illustrated excerpts from her books, narrated by the author herself, and set to her own music: https://vimeo.com/elizabethmorley